azarabdulla/GaraPhishik/README.md

 ### GaraPhishik is a Python&HTML based Phishing Toolkit.

 It helps you to create server running with templates.
-GaraPhishik has a basic usage
+GaraPhishik has a basic usage.

 ## Tested:
 GaraPhishik tested on Kali Linux 2021.3 and Debian 10 and it works without any issue.